Jet transport coefficients by elastic and radiative scatterings in the strongly interacting quark-gluon plasma: Results: qhat and energy loss dE/dx

 The results for the temperature dependence of the elastic + inelastic $\qhat/T^3$ for Scenarios 0-IV (for the momentum of a jet parton of $p=10$ GeV$/c$) are combined now in Fig. \ref{fig:qhat-T_cummulative} in terms of blue lines (cf. legend) and compared to the different models: the pink dash-dotted line represents the LBT results for $N_f=3$ and $p=10$ GeV$/c$ \cite{He:2015pra}, while the red (upper) and purple (lower) areas represent lQCD estimates \cite{kumar2020jet} for pure SU(3) gauge theory and (2+1) flavour QCD, respectively, in the limit of an infinitely hard jet parton.
 The gray area corresponds to the results from the JETSCAPE Collaboration ($p = 100$ GeV$/c$) \cite{JETSCAPE:2021ehl}.
 The black dots show the phenomenological extraction by the JET Collaboration presented for $p=10$ GeV$/c$ \cite{Burke:2013yra}.
 The yellow and red dots represent results from the phenomenological extraction within the BDMPS-Z quenching formalism using data of inclusive particle suppression at RHIC and LHC energies for the two distinct hydro frameworks from Ref. \cite{Andres:2016iys} for dynamical evolution -- "Hirano" and KLN.
 The vertical gray dashed line indicates the critical temperature $T_c=0.158$ GeV.

-As follows from Fig. \ref{fig:qhat-T_cummulative} the behaviour of the scaled $\qhat$ is dominated by the choice of the strong coupling $g$ and deviates very strongly especially at low temperatures $T$.
-While "Scenario I" with a fixed $\alpha_s=0.3$ shows a decrease of $\qhat$ at low $T$, the DQPM ("Scenario 0") shows a strong rise due to the thermal $g(T)$ for all vertices.
+As follows from Fig. \ref{fig:qhat-T_cummulative}, the behavior of the scaled $\qhat$ is dominated by the choice of the strong coupling $g$ and deviates very strongly, especially at low temperatures $T$.
+While Scenario I with a fixed $\alpha_s=0.3$ shows a decrease of $\qhat$ at low $T$, the DQPM (Scenario 0) shows a strong rise due to the thermal $g(T)$ for all vertices.

-We stress that the difference between Scenario 0 and Scenario I is related only to the ratio $(g(T)/\sqrt{4\pi \cdot 0.3})^6$ which is changing the $T$-dependence of $\qhat(T)$ drastically.
-Other Scenarios II-IV include the momentum/energy dependence of the strong coupling in jet and radiative vertices that modifies $T$- as well as $E-$ dependencies of $\qhat$ and suppresses the low $T$-rise of Scenario 0: "thermal" DQPM.
-We note that "Scenario II" (motivated by the QLBT model) can not be associated directly with the LBT calculations \cite{He:2015pra} since "Scenario II" is based on the DQPM model for computing $\qhat$ where only jet and radiative vertices have been replaced in line with the QLBT model.
+We stress that the difference between Scenario 0 and Scenario I is related only to the ratio $(g(T)/\sqrt{4\pi \cdot 0.3})^6$, which changes the $T$ dependence of $\qhat(T)$ drastically.
+Other Scenarios II-IV include the momentum/energy dependence of the strong coupling in jet and radiative vertices, which modifies $T$ as well as $E$ dependencies of $\qhat$ and suppresses the low $T$-rise of Scenario 0.
+We note that Scenario II (motivated by the QLBT model) can not be associated directly with the LBT calculations \cite{He:2015pra}, since it is based on the DQPM, where only jet and radiative vertices have been replaced in line with the QLBT model.
 We recall that a similar finding of the strong dependence of the drag coefficient $A(T)$ of a heavy quark on the strong coupling $g$ and the parton masses has been pointed out in Ref. \cite{Berrehrah:2016led}.

-As seen from Fig. \ref{fig:qhat-T_cummulative} the spread of the different model results for $\qhat$ is very large and strongly depends on the model assumptions as well on the method used for the extraction of $\qhat$ from the heavy-ion data on the ratio $R_{AA}$ (the nuclear modification factor of high $p_T$ transverse spectra of hadrons in $A+A$ collisions versus $p+p$ collisions scaled with $N_\text{coll}$ -- the number of binary collisions in $A+A$) and flow coefficients $v_n$.
+As seen from Fig. \ref{fig:qhat-T_cummulative}, the spread of the different model results for $\qhat$ is very large and strongly depends on the model assumptions as well on the method used for the extraction of $\qhat$ from the heavy-ion data on the ratio $R_{AA}$ (the nuclear modification factor of high $p_T$ transverse spectra of hadrons in $A+A$ collisions versus $p+p$ collisions scaled with $N_\text{coll}$ -- the number of binary collisions in $A+A$) and flow coefficients $v_n$.